-- will never use H.323 for the system even though it might support it. - will never use IP dialing for the system. - cannot verify that the trunk between the Cisco Unified CM and the Cisco VCS is set up correctly, Cisco TMS assumes that it will work and that the Cisco VCS is able to route calls to the Cisco Unified CM and vice versa. - does not support MCUs or Cisco TelePresence Servers SIP-trunked to the Cisco Unified CM.
-These must be registered to the Cisco VCS. - supports only one Cisco Unified CM top level domain. - will always append the top level domain to calls going through the Cisco Unified CM make sure the Cisco VCS accepts this kind of dial plan/numbering scheme (unless you turn off native interop call routing). - only supports one Cisco Unified CM cluster (one top level domain).
+- will never use H.323 for the system even though it might support it. - will never use IP dialing for the system. - cannot verify that the trunk between the Cisco Unified CM and the Cisco VCS is set up correctly.
+Cisco TMS assumes that it will work and that the Cisco VCS is able to route calls to the Cisco Unified CM and vice versa. - does not support MCUs or Cisco TelePresence Servers SIP-trunked to the Cisco Unified CM.
+These must be registered to the Cisco VCS. - will always append the top level domain to calls going through the Cisco Unified CM make sure the Cisco VCS accepts this kind of dial plan/numbering scheme. - only supports one Cisco Unified CM cluster (one top level domain).